RedisLabs/redislabs-docs/content/modules/add-module-to-cluster.md

     - `rladmin status modules all` - Shows all of the modules available on the cluster and the modules used by databases.

-1. To upgrade modules for the database, run:
+1. To upgrade a database to the latest version of Redis and its modules to the latest version without changing the module arguments, run:

     ```sh
-    rladmin upgrade db <database_name | database_ID> and module module_name <module_name> version <new_module_version_number> module_args "<module arguments>"
+    rladmin upgrade db < database_name | database_ID > latest_with_modules
     ```

-    - To upgrade the database to use the latest version of Redis and the latest version of the modules used by the database without changing the module arguments, use the `latest_with_modules` parameter.
     - To upgrade the modules without upgrading the database to the latest Redis version, use `keep_redis_version` after you specify the database.
+    - If you want to specify the modules to upgrade, use `and module module_name <module_name> version <new_module_version_number> module_args "<module arguments>" ]` for each module.
-    - For the modules arguments you can either use:
+        For the modules arguments you can either use:
         - `module_args "<module_arguments>"` to replace the existing module arguments.
         - `module_args ""` without arguments to remove the existing module arguments.
         - `module_args keep_args` to use the existing module arguments.